Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Do you believe one partner should change for the other?

-(It would be wrong to assume change will take place because she is in your county, if such change could happen in Colombia but doesn’t.
+(It would be wrong to assume change will take place because she is in your country, if such change could happen in Colombia but doesn’t.
 A woman who is not open to change and improvement is not a good candidate for a wife.)

 Are you dating other men now?
 If not, why not?